 - Advocacy services are added for sexual assault victims in Swift, McLeod and Renville counties.

 - Youth programming begins.

 - Sexual Assault Services are established in Kandiyohi County.

 Shelter House kicks off the first "Hope for Tomorrow" gala as an annual awareness and fundraising event.

 Shelter House celebrates 30 years providing safe shelter and advocacy for victims of domestic abuse.

-Safe Avenues is chosen the new organization name - reserving the name Shelter House for the shelter program/facility.
+Safe Avenues is chosen as the new organization name - reserving the name Shelter House for the shelter program/facility.